 You can solve this problem by purchasing the Dell Ultrasharp U2415 LED Monitor, perhaps the best budget monitor for photo editing.
 It comes with better calibration right from the factory as compared to other models in the same price category.
 Furthermore, the monitor has 99% sRGB coverage as well.

 Connectivity is not an issue with U2415 as it features 1 USB 3.0 port upstream and 5 USB 3.0 ports downstream.
 It further has 1 audio line out, 1 mini display port each for in and out, and 2 HDMI connectors.
 It lacks a DVI output, which can be a problem for people using older graphic cards.

 You can place the monitor just above anywhere you want thanks to VESA 100mm holes for mounting.
 It also exudes a seamless look due to the built-in cable management system.

 The best photo monitor has a 1900 x 1200 resolution, offering you more vertical screen real estate to work with, especially with a 16:10 aspect ratio.
 The Dell Ultrasharp U2415 comes with better factory calibration as compared to its previous version, the Dell U2412M.
 It also has much improved touch-sensitive controls, MHL, USB 3.0, and a thinner and more attractive bezel.
 The monitor features LG’s AH-IPS panel with a light anti-glare coating on the front.
 The panel can also produce up to 16.78 million colors.

 The Dell U2415 can meet the color requirements of most people.
 However, people should opt for costlier options if they want true 8-bit accuracy.
-The monitor has a better factory calibration and offers great value for your money.
+The best monitor for photography has a better factory calibration and offers great value for your money.

 Note: the Dell U2415 is also a great monitor for people who mostly play video games or watch videos.